-Referring to the coordination plot in Figure 2, a Vista unit with 600-ampere fault interrupters is placed into an electrical system where the upstream protective device is controlled by an overcurrent relay whose phase time-overcurrent curve family is set for a "CO-9" Very Inverse curve.
+Referring to the coordination plot in Figure 2 on page 30, a Vista SD switchgear assembly with 600-ampere fault interrupters is placed into an electrical system where the upstream protective device is controlled by an overcurrent relay whose phase time-overcurrent curve family is set for a "CO-9" Very Inverse curve.
 The relay's phase overcurrent pickup is set for 960 amperes with a "time dial" setting of 2.
-There are two curves shown which take into account the operating time tolerance of the "CO-9" overcurrent relay.
-Downstream of the Vista unit is an S&C SMU-20 power fuse with a 200K-ampere rating.
+There are two curves shown that take into account the operating time tolerance of the "CO-9" overcurrent relay.
+Downstream of the switchgear assembly is an S&C SMU-20 power fuse with a 200K-ampere rating.
 Its minimum melt and total clearing curves are shown on the TCC coordination plot.

-It is desired to coordinate the Vista unit with the upstream and downstream devices.
+It is desired to coordinate the switchgear assembly with the upstream and downstream devices.
 A review of the ANSI/U.S. and IEC curve families resulted in the selection of the ANSI/U.S. "U4" curve.
-See Figure 3.
+See Figure 3 on page 31.
 Its curve shape is similar to the other two devices' curves.
 Using a TCC coordination program, it is possible to "fit" a time-overcurrent curve "between" the curves of the upstream source-side and downstream load-side devices.
-Note that the Vista curve selected is shown starting at 150% of the actual pickup setting in primary amperes (880 amperes $\times 1.5 = 1320$ amperes).
-The "time dial" setting selection of 0.8 was selected to maintain an acceptable coordinating time interval (CTI) between the upstream protective relay phase setting, the power fuse, and the Vista unit.
-Due to the extremely fine resolution of pickup current and time dial settings selections within the ANSI/U.S. and IEC curve families, it is obvious that there are other pickup current and time dial settings within the U4 family that could accomplish proper device coordination; in this example the Vista Overcurrent Control's time-overcurrent curves.
+Note that the Vista SD curve selected is shown starting at 150% of the actual pickup setting in primary amperes (880 amperes \times 1.5 = 1320 amperes).
+The Time Dial setting selection of 0.8 was selected to maintain an acceptable coordinating time interval (CTI) between the upstream protective relay phase setting, the power fuse, and the Vista SD unit.
+Because of the extremely fine resolution of pickup current and Time Dial settings selections within the ANSI/U.S. and IEC curve families, it is obvious there are other Pickup Current and Time Dial settings within the U4 family that could accomplish proper device coordination; in this example the S&C Overcurrent Control's time-overcurrent curves are placed equidistant between the upstream and downstream device time-overcurrent curves.

-One final consideration in the selection of ANSI/US and IEC curve families to achieve proper power system coordination is the "I2t security characteristic" of the Vista Overcurrent Control, included with controls having firmware version R300 or later.
-The control will self-protect its internal power supply and current sensing circuitry when a pickup setting (in amperes) and/or a time dial setting exceeds the thermal limits of the electronic circuitry (in both the electronics module and burden board assemblies).
-Figure 1 shows the "I2t security characteristic" of the Vista Overcurrent Control.
-When the "I2t security characteristic" is enabled, the control may implement a definite-time response characteristic of 0.25 seconds for any current magnitude above 14.5 kA (above 29 kA for 900-ampere and 1200-ampere Vista models).
+One final consideration in the selection of ANSI/US and IEC curve families to achieve proper power system coordination is the "I2t security characteristic" of the S&C Overcurrent Control, included with controls having firmware version R300 or later.
+The control will self-protect its internal power supply and current-sensing circuitry when a Pickup setting (in amperes) and/or a Time Dial setting exceeds the thermal limits of the electronic circuitry (in both the electronics module and burden board assemblies).
+Figure 1 shows the "I2t security characteristic" of the S&C Overcurrent Control.
+When the "I2t security characteristic" is enabled, the control may implement a definite-time response characteristic of 0.25 seconds for any current magnitude above 14.5 kA.
 This matches the performance ratings of the control listed in the "Specifications" section.
 The "I2t security characteristic" does not apply to the E, K, Coordinating-Tap, and Coordinating-Main curve families under all settings.

 Figure 1.
-Vista Overcurrent Control maximum current rating adjusted for C.T. saturation.
+S&C Overcurrent Control maximum current rating adjusted for C.T. saturation.

-The following table should be used to determine if the "I2t security characteristic" will become enabled during the maximum calculated fault levels.
-In most cases, the pickup current and "time dial" settings selected will be well below the values listed in the table.
-To prevent the "I2t security characteristic" from becoming enabled, the pickup current and "time dial" settings must be less than the limits listed in the following table.
+Table 1 on page 29 should be used to determine whether the "I2t security characteristic" will become enabled during the maximum calculated fault levels.
+In most cases, the Pickup Current and Time Dial settings selected will be well below the values listed in the table.
+To prevent the "I2t security characteristic" from becoming enabled, the pickup current and Time Dial settings must be less than the limits listed in the following table.